 The Combined Bachelor’s/Master’s in Engineering (BS/MSE) program enables undergraduates to apply for and begin taking courses towards a master’s degree before completing their bachelor’s degrees.
 Most students apply for the program in their junior year and finish both degrees within five years.

 It is not necessary for your undergraduate major and your master’s degree to be in the exact same field.
 For example, many computer science undergraduates choose the concurrent program to get a Master of Science in Security Informatics.
 Mixing degrees is also an alternative to undertaking a double major in a closely-related field, such as a combination of computer science and computer engineering or math.

-As a combined degree student, you must satisfy all the requirements of your bachelor’s degree as well as all the requirements of the master’s degree.
+As a combined degree student, you must satisfy all the requirements of your bachelor’s degree as well as all the requirements of your master’s degree.
 Please note that some departments may permit an overlap of two courses at most.
 All other courses, including undergraduate electives, must be separate and distinct for the two degrees.

-The Whiting School requires that:
+The Whiting School of Engineering requires that:

-If you are interested in applying for the combined degree program, apply on-line through the university’s graduate admissions website.
+If you are interested in applying for the combined degree program, apply online through the university’s graduate admissions website.

 For all other questions related to the combined program, contact our Academic Program Manager, Revelie Niles.